mskalaiwani00294-lang/Employee-Database-Management-System-using-MySQL/README.md

 ## 📖 Project Overview

-This project demonstrates the design and implementation of an Employee Database using MySQL Data Definition Language (DDL).
-It focuses on creating relational tables, applying constraints, and managing data with database operations.
+This project demonstrates the design and implementation of an Employee Database Management System using MySQL.
+It covers database creation, table relationships, constraints, SQL clauses, joins, window functions, and DDL operations.
+The project is designed to strengthen fundamental SQL and relational database concepts through practical implementation.

 ---

-## 🎯 Objective
+## 🎯 Objectives

-- Design an Employee Database.
+- Design a relational employee database
-- Create relational tables.
+- Create tables with appropriate constraints
-- Implement database constraints.
+- Implement Primary Keys and Foreign Keys
-- Establish relationships using Foreign Keys.
+- Maintain data integrity using SQL constraints
-- Maintain data integrity and consistency.
+- Perform DDL operations
-- Perform DDL operations.
+- Practice SQL clauses, joins, aggregate functions, and window functions

 ---